Alasaad et al. v. Nielsen et al., No. 1:17-cv-11730-DJC (D. Mass., filed Sept. 13, 2017)

 On May 9, 2018, the court denied Defendants’ motion to dismiss, holding that Plaintiffs plausibly alleged that the government’s digital device search policies substantially burden travelers’ First Amendment rights.

 Defendants filed an answer on June 1, 2018.
 Since then, the parties have been proceeding through the discovery process.
-On April 30, 2019, the plaintiffs moved for summary judgment.
-They argue that CBP’s policy authorizing warrantless, suspicionless searches of electronic devices violates the First and Fourth Amendments, and are seeking an injunction.
+In Spring 2019, the parties cross-moved for summary judgment, with plaintiffs arguing that CBP’s policy authorizing warrantless, suspicionless searches of electronic devices violates the First and Fourth Amendments, and are seeking an injunction.
+Oral argument was held on July 2019.
+In November of 2019, the court denied Defendants’ motion for summary judgment.
+The court allowed in part and denied in part Plaintiffs’ motion for summary judgment, denying the request for injunctive relief but allowing the request for declaratory relief.
+Defendants appealed the order, and Plaintiffs cross-appealed in January of 2020.

 - Defendants’ Motion to Dismiss